vilicvane/megnat/README.md

 ## Highlights

+- 🕵️ Transaction data decoding & verification against source code if available.
-- 📑 Multiple wallets on a single card.
+- 📑 Add multiple wallets on a single card.
 - 🔑 Import & sign with **private key wallet** (so your wallet with vanity address can be safely stored on the card).
 - 💰 Respect dApps' gas price settings, big big money saved over time.
 - 🔌 Custom chains support for advanced users.